 As a beginner in photography, aperture is one of the first things you will learn.
 Photography is all about exposing your camera’s digital sensor (or film if you still use it) to the right amount of light.
 An aperture is simply a hole or opening through which light travels.
-You can adjust the aperture on your lens, to either let in more light with a large aperture (low f/number) or less light with a small aperture (high f/number).
+You can adjust the aperture on your lens, to either let in more light with a large aperture (low f-stop) or less light with a small aperture (high f-stop).

 Why is Aperture Important?

 Lens aperture is one of the mechanisms by which you control the amount of light in your photographs (the other two are shutter speed and ISO, which will be covered in later posts).
-Narrow apertures (high f/numbers) provide you with a greater depth of field (DOF), while wide apertures (low f/numbers) create a lot of blur and narrower depth of field.
-For landscapes, a narrow aperture is often used, ensuring a lot of the scene is in focus.
+Narrow apertures (high f-stop) provide you with a greater depth of field (DOF), while wide apertures (low f-stop) create a lot of blur and narrower depth of field.
+For landscapes, a narrow aperture is often used, ensuring that a lot of the scene is in focus.
 Portraits, on the other hand, are commonly shot at a wider aperture, which helps isolate the subject by effectively blurring the background.

 All this talk of large, small, wide and narrow can be a little confusing, so just keep it simple and think in terms of depth of field:

 - A small f-stop gives you a narrow depth of field – think portraits with a blurry background.

 - A large f-stop gives you a wide depth of field – think landscapes where many elements are in focus.

 Lens Aperture in Practice